What is Medicare Supplement Plan M?

-A Medicare Plan M policy covers the following Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... and Part B costs:
+A Medicare Plan M policy covers the following Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. and Part B costs:

-- Part A hospice care coinsurance and A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service....
+- Part A Hospice is a special way of caring for people who are terminally ill.
+Hospice care involves a team-oriented approach that addresses the medical, physical, social, emotional, and spiritual needs of the patient. care coinsurance and A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service.

-- Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.... copayments and coinsurance
+- Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services. copayments and coinsurance

 - First three pints of blood for a medical procedure